 Experienced, Aggressive, and Creative Attorneys

 We are honored to serve clients that are referred to us by other attorneys.
 Over the life of our firm, we have received referrals from other attorneys on personal injury matters, employment cases and business litigation.
 Depending on the type of case and the nature of the referral, we pay referral fees, pursuant to the Texas State Bar rules, and the nature and size of the case.
+Law Done Right means doing right by our friends in the legal profession too.

 No matter the case size, when attorneys refer their clients or friends to Schreiber | Knockaert, PLLC, the referring attorneys can be assured that we will take personal care of the client and the matter and maintain the referring attorney’s client relationship.